Arden International

-Arden International is a multiple formula racing team created and run by Christian Horner and Garry Horner.
-It currently runs teams in the Eurocup Formula Renault 2.0 and F4 British Championship, and formerly ran in the FIA Formula 2 Championship and GP3 Series.
+Arden International, competing as Arden Motorsport, is a multiple formula racing team created and run by Christian Horner and Garry Horner.
+It currently competes in the GB4 Championship, and formerly ran in the FIA Formula 2 Championship, Formula Regional European Championship and the GB3 Championship.

 It has been competing since 1997 and has raced in the Formula 3000 International Championship, the Italian Formula 3000 series, and the A1 GP series for Great Britain.

 Due to the Arden's strong business connections and sponsorship, the team often signs Red Bull Junior Team drivers as a way to pave forward future F1 drivers.
 Many drivers have been Red Bull Juniors, including Michael Ammermüller, Neel Jani, Filipe Albuquerque, Sébastien Buemi, António Félix da Costa, Daniil Kvyat, Carlos Sainz, Jr., Dan Ticktum, Jack Doohan and Dennis Hauger.

 History

 Formula 3000

 The team was initially created as a vehicle to enable Christian Horner to race in F3000 in 1997.
 According to Horner he set the team up with borrowed money, including a loan from his father, and persuaded P1 Motorsport founder Roly Vincini (whom Horner had driven for in his first season of F3) to take on the role of his race engineer.
 He bought a second-hand trailer for the team from Helmut Marko, who as head of the Red Bull Junior Team was one of Horner's main rivals as a manager in F3000, and whom he later worked closely with at Red Bull.
 He stayed in F3000 for 1998 and was joined at Arden by Kurt Mollekens, who showed good pace and led the championship at one stage.
 In the winter of 1998 family friend David Richards had been approached by Russian oil company Lukoil to enable them to enter motorsports sponsorship.
 As entries to F3000 were restricted, Richards agreed a deal with Horner that Prodrive would take a 50% stake in Arden, in return for Horner becoming team manager.
 As a result, the team signed Viktor Maslov as a driver under the Lukoil deal from 1999.
 The team started off poorly, and didn't have the pace to qualify for many races.

 At the end of 1999, Richards sold a stake in Prodrive to Apax Partners, who didn't want to continue in F3000.
 Horner hence exercised the option to buy back the Prodrive stake.
 As the years went on, the team began to reap the results and was the best team of Formula 3000 in its last 3 years, showing new talents to motorsport world like Darren Manning, Tomáš Enge, Björn Wirdheim and Vitantonio Liuzzi.

 The team won the Teams' Championship in 2002, 2003 and 2004.
 During those years, Wirdheim won the drivers championship in 2003, and Liuzzi won it in 2004.

 During the teams 8 years in the series, it has scored 359 points, won 16 races and achieved 20 pole positions.